-As at 1 January 2011, the State Attorney's office was representing Slovenia in 2,943 open civil proceedings.
-During 2011, 1,206 civil proceedings involving Slovenia were commenced, and by year-end 1,507 civil proceedings involving Slovenia had been concluded.
-The total value of all claims in the proceedings concluded in 2011 was €4.0 billion.
-Slovenia paid €5.7 million in compensation in respect of all cases lost in 2011.
+During 2012, 1,261 civil proceedings involving Slovenia were commenced, and by year-end, 1,515 civil proceedings involving Slovenia had been concluded.
+The total value of all claims in the civil proceedings concluded in 2012 was approximately €506 million.
+Slovenia paid approximately €5.6 million in compensation in respect of civil cases lost in 2012.

-As at 1 January 2012, the State Attorney's office was representing Slovenia in 2,642 open civil proceedings.
-Slovenia was a defendant in 1,717 of these proceedings, and the compensation sought in respect of these proceedings amounted to approximately €2.2 billion.
+As at 1 January 2013, the State Attorney's office was representing Slovenia in 2,388 open civil proceedings compared to 2,642 open civil proceedings as at 1 January 2013.
+Slovenia was a defendant in 1,514 of these proceedings as at 1 January 2013, and the compensation sought in respect of these proceedings amounted to approximately €2.1 billion.
 The government believes that Slovenia will ultimately only be liable for a relatively small portion of this amount.

-The open proceedings in which Slovenia is a defendant where the likelihood that the claimant prevails is more than remote and compensation sought is more than €100 million are as follows:
+The open proceedings in which Slovenia is a defendant and compensation sought is more than €100 million are as follows:

-- a claim by a Slovenian legal entity over the alleged wrongful award of a public military vehicle tender for which the claimant is seeking damages of €524 million; - a claim by two mobile operators, both Slovenian entities and one owned by a German company, that were not awarded requested frequencies for which the claimants are seeking damages of €315 million and €210 million, respectively; and - a claim by a Slovenian corporation that its shareholding in a number of privatised entities on behalf of employees was diluted for which the claimant is seeking damages of €112 million.
+- a claim by a Slovenian legal entity over the alleged wrongful award of a public military vehicle tender for which the claimant is seeking damages of €524 million; and - a claim by two mobile operators, both Slovenian entities and one owned by a German company, that were not awarded requested frequencies for which the claimants are seeking damages of €315 million and €210 million, respectively.